 2803 23rd Avenue

-This is a new maker for me, but I can already tell that this guy has a history, presumably as a former partner with someone else.
+The sidewalks hint that Maffei had a history, presumably as a former partner with someone else.
 Maybe he was the loser partner and got to keep the stamp, with the partner’s name chiseled off, while the partner had a nice new one made.
+The business was at Maffei’s home, 818 Pacific Avenue until 1937, then 831 Lincoln Avenue.
+He retired some time before the 1950 census.

 I don’t see many sidewalk contractors from Alameda in Oakland.
-This is the only Maffei mark I’ve found here.
+This is the only Maffei mark I’ve found here, but they seem to be plentiful in Alameda.
+They all look like this one.

 26 March 2023 at 7:06 am